 The impacts that differ, for example those resulting from water being the receiving environment for fishing while it is land for agriculture, have been recognized throughout the Standard.
-The content of the topics makes its clear which activities are the source of the significant impacts related to that topic and where reporting is relevant to only one of the sectors, this is clearly specified.
+The content of the topics makes its clear which activities are the source of the significant impacts related to that topic and where reporting is relevant to only one of the sectors, this is specified.

-Why is the project scope confined to upstream production?
+8. Why is the scope of GRI 13 confined to upstream production?